 Woven fabrics such as cotton are likely to fray on the edges if left untreated if they're not hemmed.
-The most common way to prevent fraying is to sew the edge; however, if you do not own a sewing machine, several different methods will stop the fabric from fraying.
+The most common way to prevent fraying is to sew the edge; however, if you do not own a sewing machine, that won't work.
+In that case, there are several alternative methods to keep fabric from fraying without sewing.

 Method One: Pinking Shears